thefutureseer/fullstackai/frontendAI.md

 Here are just a few examples of how AI can be integrated into the front end of applications to create more intelligent, personalized, and user-friendly experiences for users.
-The specific use cases will vary depending on the application's goals and target audience.
+The specific use cases will vary depending on the application's goals and target audience:

 1. **Chatbots and Virtual Assistants**:
    - Chatbots can be integrated into websites or messaging platforms to provide automated customer support, answer user inquiries, and assist with common tasks.